schmaustech/agent-installer-blog/README.md

 With OpenShift 4.11 we are introducing a pre-release version of the [new agent-based installer for OpenShift](https://github.com/openshift/installer/tree/agent-installer) that we are adding to the official OpenShift installer.
 With this new <code>agent</code> subcommand, installing clusters on premise has never been so easy, while allowing as many types of designs as possible.
 Our aim is to provide the flexibility of [user-provided infrastructure (UPI)](https://docs.openshift.com/container-platform/4.11/installing/installing_bare_metal/installing-bare-metal.html) installs with the ease of use that the [OpenShift Assisted Installer](https://docs.openshift.com/container-platform/4.11/installing/installing_on_prem_assisted/installing-on-prem-assisted.html) offers for connected environments, while in fully disconnected or air-gapped environments.

 We have worked with users from different industries and incorporated their feedback and use cases in its design.
-To do this we are combining existing technologies and experience coming from the Assisted Installer, the [installer-provisioned infrastructure (IPI)](https://docs.openshift.com/container-platform/4.11/installing/installing_bare_metal_ipi/ipi-install-overview.html) among others.
+To do this we are combining existing technologies and experience coming from the Assisted Installer and the [installer-provisioned infrastructure (IPI)](https://docs.openshift.com/container-platform/4.11/installing/installing_bare_metal_ipi/ipi-install-overview.html), among others.

-## Use Cases We are Addressing
+## Use Cases We Are Addressing

 * Quickly deploy isolated OpenShift clusters on premise of any topology.
 * Install a cluster zero with OpenShift management components such as Red Hat Advanced Cluster Management for Kubernetes (ACM), GitOps, Quay, and components to support your other clusters.